Spring Semester Study Abroad

 - Make an appointment to meet with your Academic Adviser(s) in your major to complete the Academic Adviser Form.
 You should bring any available course descriptions of classes that you propose to take during your semester away.
 Be sure to meet with you minor adviser if you intend to count courses toward your minor.

-- Immediately after approval, bring the Undergraduate Program Approval Form (also called the Approval of Participation Form or the Authorization/Evaluation Form) to the Office of Study Away for the director's signature.
+- Immediately after approval, bring the Undergraduate Program Approval Form (also called the Approval of Participation Form or the Authorization/Evaluation Form) to the Office of Study Away to be signed.

 - Request an official copy of your transcript from the Office of the Registrar (105 Fanning Hall) to be mailed to your study away program.
 Please note that it can take up to a week for your transcript to arrive by mail.